Western General Hospital: Notable nursing staff

 During Allan’s time as matron the Western General Hospital was recognised as a nurse training school in 1931.
 She was one of the first matrons to introduce a Preliminary Training School for nurses and the block system of training.
 She was also behind the introduction of the training of male nurses at the Western.
 Allan was awarded the Polish Gold Cross for her services to the Paderewski Hospital (Polish) when it formed part of the Western General Hospital during World War II.
-This existed for six years and received over 7,000 polish service men and civilians as in patients and was the training school for the Polish Faculty of Medicine established at Edinburgh University.
+This existed for six years and received over 7,000 Polish servicemen and civilians as inpatients and was the training school for the Polish Faculty of Medicine established at Edinburgh University.